keberwein/mlbgameday/README.md

 Gameday Data Sets
 -----------------

-Those familiar with Carson Sievert's `pitchRx` package probably recognize the default format returned by the `get_payload` function.
+Those familiar with Carson Sievert's `pitchRx` package probably recognize the default data format returned by the `get_payload()` function.
 The format was intentionally designed to be similar to the data returned by the `pitchRx` package for those who may be keeping persistent databases.
 The default data set returned is "inning\_all," however there are several more options including:

 -   inning\_hit